dieharders/ai-text-server/README.md

 pnpm run next-dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.

-The FastApi server will be running on [http://localhost:8000](http://localhost:8000) – feel free to change the port in `package.json`.
+The FastApi server will be running on [http://localhost:8008](http://localhost:8008) – feel free to change the port in `package.json`.

 ---

 ## Building

 This project is meant to be deployed locally on the client's machine.
 It is a next.js app using serverless runtimes all wrapped by Electron to create a native app.
 We do this to package up dependencies to make installation easier on the user and to provide the app access to the local OS disk space.

+Bundling Python exe (the -F flag bundles everything into one .exe )

+- pip install -U pyinstaller
+- pyinstaller -c -F your_program.py
+- pnpm tauri dev

+Building api server for production:

+- pnpm build:fastapi
+- pnpm tauri build

+The installer is located here:

+- C:\Project Files\brain-dump-ai\backend-ai-text-server\src-tauri\target\release\bundle\nsis

 ---